AngelMariages/etorrentsweb/wp-html/wp-content/plugins/wp-external-links/readme.txt

 Contributors: WebFactory
 Tags: new window, new tab, external links, nofollow, noopener, ugc, sponsored, follow, dofollow, seo, noreferrer, internal links, target, links, link, internal link, external link, link scanner, link checker
 Requires at least: 4.2
-Tested up to: 5.7
+Tested up to: 6.0
 Requires PHP: 7.2
-Stable tag: 2.50
+Stable tag: 2.55
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Link scanner + internal & external links manager: open in new window or tab, control nofollow, ugc, sponsored & noopener.
+Internal links & external links manager: open in new window or tab, control nofollow, ugc, sponsored & noopener.
 SEO friendly.

 == Description ==

 **Manage all external & internal links on your site**.
 Control icons, nofollow, noopener, ugc (User Generated Content), sponsored and if links open in new window or new tab.

-WP External Links plugin was completely rebuilt in v2 and has lots of new features, like noopener, ugc and sponsored values for rel; font icons, internal links options and full WPMU support.
+<a href="https://getwplinks.com/">WP Links</a> plugin was completely rebuilt in v2 and has lots of new features, like noopener, ugc and sponsored values for rel; font icons, internal links options and full WPMU support.

-= Link Scanner / Link Checker =
+= Link Scanner - PRO feature =
 Check every single link on your site!
 See if it's broken or not, if it's redirected, what's the target and rel attribute and what page exactly it's linking to.
-This SaaS is currently in beta so bugs are possible :) If you run into any please contact support.
+This feature is a part of the <a href="https://getwplinks.com/">WP Links PRO</a> plugin.

 = Features =
 * Manage external and internal links